AU-Avengers/docs.toum.gg/docs/install/windows/Steam.md

 ---

-If you encounter any issues installing,please join the Town of Us [Discord](https://discord.gg/ugyc4EVUYZ) server and make a **Town of US Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel.
+If you encounter any issues installing, please join the Town of Us [Discord](https://discord.gg/mVUjsqGC9n) server and make a **Town of Us Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel.